senderis/acme/README.md

 - `make setup`         – Install the application
 - `make uninstall`     – Uninstall the application
 - `make up`            – Start Docker containers

+This Docker configuration is a simplified version of my everyday setup.
+I have left Make commands for Laravel, Symfony, etc., to save time.
+Other items—such as HTTPS certificate generation, Traefik load balancer, unused volumes, and containers like Nginx, Redis, and profiles—have been removed.

 ## Testing